V8 engine: United Kingdom

 The 1969–1972 Aston Martin DBS V8 coupe/convertible was Aston Martin's first V8 model.
-This engine was an all-aluminium construction with double overhead camshafts and was used in several models up until 2000 when the Virage model was discontinued.
+This engine was an all-aluminium construction with double overhead camshafts and was used in several models until 2000, when the Virage model was discontinued.

 Production of V8-engined Aston Martin cars resumed in 2005 with a new generation of the Vantage, powered by the Jaguar AJ-V8 naturally aspirated V8 engine.
 Since 2016, Aston Martin has switched to the Mercedes-Benz M177 turbocharged V8 engine, beginning with the DB11 model.

 Every McLaren road car since the brand's 2010 relaunch has been powered by the McLaren M838T twin-turbocharged V8 engine, which was introduced in the McLaren 12C (then called the 'MP4-12C') coupe.
 This engine is an all-aluminium construction with double overhead camshafts and a flat-plane crankshaft.

-The first V8 engine to be produced in the United Kingdom was fitted to the 1905 Rolls-Royce V-8, of which 3 cars were produced.
+The first V8 engine produced in the United Kingdom was fitted to the 1905 Rolls-Royce, of which three cars were made.
 This engine used a side valve design, a V-angle of 90 degrees, and had a displacement of 3.5 L.

 Mass-production of V8 engines began in 1959 with the release of the Rolls-Royce–Bentley L-series V8 engine in the Rolls-Royce Silver Cloud II, the Rolls-Royce Phantom IV, and the Bentley S2.
 This engine is an all-aluminium construction with a pushrod valvetrain and a V-angle of 90 degrees.
 It has been produced in displacements of 5.2–7.4 L, with a twin-turbocharged version introduced in 1985.
 The L-series V8 engine remains in production in the Bentley Mulsanne luxury sedan.